Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Typically, you’ll agree on the purchase price in advance when you sign the contract.

-“The best way to draft a lease option for the tenant is to define a price, the owner agrees to that price,” and then both tenant and owner should factor in market appreciation as they settle on the price, Fuller says.
 When you’re ready to exercise the option to buy, you’ve already got money set aside for the down payment or closing costs, and if the property appreciates in value beyond what you offered to pay for it, you automatically have equity in the property.

-“If the property has appreciated like what we’ve seen in recent years in the San Francisco Bay area and Sacramento County, then you automatically have equity at the time you close escrow,” says Fuller.
+“If the property has appreciated like what we’ve seen in recent years in the San Francisco Bay Area and Sacramento County, then you automatically have equity at the time you close escrow,” says Fuller.

 That’s because you already agreed upon a price at the time of signing the lease, “which may have been two, three, four, even five years prior,” he says.
 Homes in hot markets can appreciate a lot in that amount of time.

+That said, find out before you sign whether you’ll be responsible for the home upkeep costs while you’re renting there.
 It’s quite common for the renters in rent-to-own situations to take on most of the maintenance, unlike in typical rental agreements.
 Since you may become the eventual owner anyway, it’s to your benefit to make sure repairs and maintenance are done well and on time.

-Go over your contract with a fine-toothed comb so you know exactly what’s expected of you and just what will happen if things do (or don’t) go your way when it comes time to purchase.
+Go over your contract with a fine-toothed comb so you know exactly what’s expected of you and what will happen if things do (or don’t) go your way when it comes time to purchase.

 A lease option agreement gives you the option to buy the house, while a lease purchase agreement requires you to purchase it.
 Lease purchase agreements are almost never a good deal for buyers.
 Make sure you know which agreement you’re signing, because you could be locking yourself into buying the home down the line, even if your circumstances change.